Julia-Alberici/Drum-kit/README.md

 # Drum-kit
-A website that simulates a Drum!
+A website where you can play and act like a drummer.
+It can be played clicking on the button os by the keyboard.
+Have fun!